gzilt-playground/pio-regression/README.md

 ```
 ### Build

-Start with building your PredictionIO-MLLib-LinReg-Template engine.
+Start with building your pio-regression engine.
 ```
 $ pio build
 ```